washrafayoub/easy-web-app/API-Reference.md

 * `gui.deleteUserIdForToken(token)`
 functions, typically using a distributed cache.

+Login session timeout is set to 6400000 ms, you can change the value `gui.loginTimeout` to your requirements.

 ### gui.checkUserCSRFtoken( req )
-Returns true if there is no CSRF attack.
+Returns `true` if the CSRF token in the HTML header is valid.
+A `false` return value may indicate a CSRF attack or a reuse of an outdated session.

-Recommended do check in all REST service implementations, within authorization.
+It is recommended to check the CSRF token in all REST service implementations.

 See [security example](https://github.com/ma-ha/easy-web-app/blob/master/examples/security/index.js).